 Service Area Pay / Non Pay / Fees & Charges Income Building Control Increase in staff costs and numbers to support the service with offset through increase in fees.
 Development Control Increase in staff costs and numbers to support the service with offset through increase in fees.
-Re-introduction of pre planning advice Tourism and Economic Development Potential to remove budget for Cost on Appeals Potential to remove budgets associated with tourism and business development Potential to remove Business Award Budget Taxi Licensing Licensing Fees could be increased based on cost increases.
-Fees are set nationally Area Committee Potential to simplify costs around Area committee budgets to hold costs centrally and not devolved down to area committee level
+Re-introduction of pre planning advice Potential to remove budget for Cost on Appeals Tourism and Economic Potential to remove budgets associated with tourism and business Development development Potential to remove Business Award Budget Taxi Licensing Fees in line with costs Licensing Fees are set nationally Area Committee Potential to simplify costs around Area committee budgets to hold costs centrally and not devolved down to area committee level